Please refer to the University’s Glossary of Term for policies and procedures.

 Guidelines are provided and applicants must complete all sections of the application form and any other documentation requested.

-Applicants must ensure that their prospective Academic Mentor completes an Academic Mentor Statement and submits this to Human Resources.
+Applicants must ensure that their prospective Academic Mentor completes an Academic Mentor Statement and submits this to People and Culture.

 3.1.
 Academic mentor statement